jakearchibald/jakearchibald.com/static-build/posts/2025/07/give-footnotes-the-boot/index.md

 ## Just, like… parentheses?

-Honestly, if you've got a quick little aside, just pop it within parentheses.
+Honestly, if you've got a quick little aside, just pop it in parentheses.
 If the reader really wants to skip it, scanning for the next closing parenthesis is pretty easy (unless you're nesting them – don't do that), and it keeps the reader in the flow of the article.

 ## A 'note' section

-If your content is a little longer, you can use `<section role="note">`, and style it to look self-contained.
+If your content is a little longer, you can use `<section role="note">` and style it to look self-contained.

 <section role="note">